HotDocs Author workflow — Manage Components

 Optional

-Dialogs are a type of component used to group related components (usually variables) together to improve the usability and flow of an interview.
+Dialogs group related components (usually variables) together to improve the usability and flow of an interview.

 Component Identity Properties